CCSI-Toolset/FOQUS/docs/source/chapt_idaes/tutorial/idaes_test.rst

    For more information on installing IDAES, along with building and solving IDAES models, refer to the IDAES documentation: https://idaes-pse.readthedocs.io/en/stable/index.html

+   It is recommended that FOQUS and IDAES must be installed in the same conda environment for this example to run successfully.

    The complete FOQUS file (**FOQUS_IDAES.foqus**), that includes the IDAES model, is located in: **examples/tutorial_files/IDAES**